Hypothermia in Dogs

 Secondary hypothermia prevention involves keeping up with routine wellness checks so chronic illnesses are identified early and treated before they progress to the stage where they cause secondary hypothermia.
 Drugs and other toxins should be kept out of reach of animals.
 Hypothermia is not contagious, but some of the underlying causes are, such as viral, bacterial, and parasitic infections.

-Is Hypothermia Common in Dogs?
+Is Hypothermia in Dogs common?

 Hypothermia is not common in dogs, but is more common in colder climates.
 Hypothermia is more common in small dogs, old dogs, and sick dogs.